History, Mission, & Learning Outcomes

 In 2011, the MPA Program gained membership in the Nonprofit Academic Centers Council (NACC), which is comprised of academic programs and institutions committed to furthering research and education in philanthropy and the nonprofit sector.
 The MPA program is also accredited by the NASPAA Commission on Peer Review and Accreditation and listed on the Annual Roster of Accredited Programs in conformity with NASPAA Standards.

 On July 1, 2012, in recognition of the MPA program’s continued growth and development, the program was made part of the newly established Institute for Public and Nonprofit Studies (IPNS).
-Also in 2012, the program expanded its graduate-level offerings with the introduction of a Certificate in Public and Nonprofit Management.
-The certificate is offered completely online through web-based instruction.
-The certificate is intended for mid-career practitioners who are interested in furthering their education with professional training in several core areas of public and nonprofit administration.

 In 2018, the IPNS became the Department of Public and Nonprofit Studies.
 The department serves as the focal point for scholarship, teaching, and professional service in the field of Public Administration, Public Policy, and Public and Nonprofit Management at Georgia Southern University, throughout southeast Georgia, and beyond.
 It is one of six academic departments in the College of Behavioral and Social Sciences.